The study of discrimination

 Organisation

-The D-Lab includes a core team plus associate fellows.
-The core team is currently formed by three Research Fellows, one Predoctoral Fellow, one ICT Fellow, three Research Assistants, plus the PI.
-Associate fellows of the lab are academics from institutions both within UC3M and further afield who are collaborating with lab researchers on specific research projects.
+Directed by Javier Polavieja, the D-Lab includes a core team plus associate fellows.
+The core team currently includes eight Research Fellows, four Predoctoral Fellows and three Research Assistants.
+Associate fellows of the lab are academics from institutions both within the CSIC and further afield who are collaborating with lab researchers on specific research projects.

 Training